unicodeveloper/laravel-cloudinary/README.md

     </a>
 </p>

 > A Laravel Package for uploading, optimizing, transforming and delivering media files with Cloudinary.
-It provides a fluent and expressive API to easily attach your media files to Eloquent models.
+Furthermore, it provides a fluent and expressive API to easily attach your media files to Eloquent models.

 ## Usage

-Upload a file (_Image_, _Video_ or any type of _File_) to **Cloudinary**:
+**Upload** a file (_Image_, _Video_ or any type of _File_) to **Cloudinary**:

 ```php